kt946/japanese-quiz-mern-app/README.md

 The MONGODB_URI is the connection string to your MongoDB database.
 The JWT_SECRET can be any string of your choice.

-4. Run `npm run dev` at the root directory to start the development server and launch the app in your browser.
+4. In the CLI at the root directory, run `npm run dev` to start the development server and launch the app in your browser.
 5. Navigate to http://localhost:5173/ to view the project.

 ## Features